-The outdoor recreation qualifications are part of the SIS Sport, Fitness and Recreation Training Package.
+The outdoor recreation and leadership qualifications are part of the SIS Sport, Fitness and Recreation Training Package.
 They require a review to address recent curriculum updates that reflect evolving standards and anticipate future needs within the sector.

 Offering activities like mountain biking, abseiling, journey-based expeditions, cycling, fishing, bushwalking, canoeing, surfing, and climbing, the industry plays a significant role in the health and well-being of the community.
 The diversity of these activities underscores the need for training qualifications which are relevant to a broad audience and embrace the full scope of activities and settings.